microsoft/xbox-game-streaming-tools/README.md

 ## Contributing

 This project welcomes contributions and suggestions.
-For more information about contributing see [CONTRIBUTING](CONTRIBUTING.md)
+For more information see [CONTRIBUTING](CONTRIBUTING.md).

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.